-Most swimming pools have separate areas or times for parents with babies or toddlers.
-Babies will love the feel of being in the water, as well as gentle play or splashing in the pool.
-Just like adults, they use different muscles in the water so it's good for their development too.
+Babies love the feeling of being in the water, as well as gentle play or splashing in the pool.
+Just like adults, they use different muscles in the water so it’s good for their development too.
+Most swimming pools have separate areas or times for parents with babies or toddlers - and some may offer swimming classes.